bburdette/tauri-zknotes/README.md

 Submodules employed liberally so `git submodule update --init --recursive` before trying to build.

 We're assuming you have the nix package manager installed.
-If on nixos, you'll probably need nix-ld enabled.
+If on nixos, you'll probably nix-ld enabled.
+That's `programs.nix-ld.enable = true` in your configuration.nix.

-**note** I'm currently doing the build on debian, so don't look to this for a nix android build example.
-I did at one time have this producing an android apk with a nix build, but I broke it.

 On the first build you'll need to init to make the tauri generated code.
 Something like this: